 This tree, Ginkgo biloba, provided the inhabitants of the area with useful remedies derived from its leaves and seeds and, on the eve of August 6th, single-branchedly shielded many of the buildings on the grounds from the effects of the fateful bombings that had taken place.
 After the blast, this tree, and six others, were the only plants that continue to live, bud, and grow without major deformities to this day.
 At Anraku-Ji Temple, the monks who rebuilt the structures did so that the tree would be able to grow at its leisure.

 Other than exemplifying its resilience and ability to withstand elements unnatural, the ginkgo is considered the single link between lower (non-flowering) and higher plants (flowering).
 It’s the only plant that lives in symbiosis with green algae (Coccomyxa) in the wild, joins the cycads as the only living seed producing plants that have free swimming sperm, and is the only living species of its plant division.
 Once found globally before the Ice Ages, the species was thought to be extinct until cultivated in Asia for its medicinal and ornamental properties and was dispersed by humans.
-Let’s not best herbal viagra review forget remedial properties – the leaves and seeds can be used to ease symptoms of everything from memory loss to dietary problems to asthma – and they can be a nutritious food in moderation.
+Let’s not forget remedial properties – the leaves and seeds can be used to ease symptoms of everything from memory loss to dietary problems to asthma – and they can be a nutritious food in moderation.

 How can I spot one?

 The Maidenhair Tree (it’s sometimes called due to the uncanny similarity of their leaves to the maidenhair fern) can grow to be as high as 115 feet high and its trunk can reach 13 feet in diameter if allowed.
-Young trees have a central trunk with regular, lateral, asymmetric, and ascending branching and open growth while older trees have an upright spreading growth and irregular branching.
+Young trees have a central trunk with regular, lateral, asymmetric, and ascending branching and open growth while older trees have upright spreading growth and irregular branching.